ntquach/cumulus-disaster-recovery/README.md

 #### Adding a DR module to the Cumulus deployment

 We will be adding a `disaster-recovery` module to `cumulus-tf/main.tf`.
-First, since there isn't a distributed version of the `disaster-recovery` module at the time of writing this documentation, you'll hav e to pull this repository locally.
+First, since there isn't a distributed version of the `disaster-recovery` module at the time of writing this documentation, you'll have to clone this repository locally:

+`git clone git@github.com:podaac/cumulus-disaster-recovery.git`.

-Once you have the source files locally, navigate to `main.tf` and delete the `provider "aws"` section - this is not necessary and can cause problems when DR is referenced as a module instead of a stand-alone deployment.
+Once you have the source files locally, navigate to `main.tf` and delete the `provider "aws"` section - this can cause problems when DR is referenced as a module instead of a stand-alone deployment.

 Once that is done, navigate to `cumulus-tf/main.tf` within your Cumulus deployment directory and add the following module:
 ```